razorx89/digital-hand-atlas-downloader/README.md

 ----------
 The repository owner is __not__ the copyright holder for the digital hand atlas dataset.
 Copyright is hold by the *Image Processing and Informatics Lab, 1450 San Pablo Street, Suite 2100, Los Angeles*.
-This script just aims to provide an easy access to the dataset outside the web gui, for example for testing machine learning models efficiently.
+This script just aims to provide an easy access to the dataset outside the DHA System, for example for testing machine learning models efficiently.

 Licence